kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 [^1]: This is usually done in two steps: first, a release made by the Polkadot fellowship, and a runtime upgrade being authorized by the community.
 Parity coordinates these operations, but does not have full control over them.
 [^2]: Because if all questions are dumb questions, then no questions are dumb questions.
-[^3]: Notionally part of another team called `node-ask`, but we contribute to the node side of Substrate as well.
+[^3]: Notionally part of another team called `node-sdk`, but we contribute to the node side of Substrate as well.
 [^4]: Announcements should generally be done in the Polkadot forum, unless if for some reason it needs to be private, in which case it can be done in the Parity Forum.